Materials-Consortia/OPTIMADE/optimade.rst

 - **values**:

   - **Description**: The values belonging to this property.
-    The format of this field depends on the property and on the frame_serialization_format parameter.
+    The format of this field depends on the property and on the :property:`frame_serialization_format` parameter.
   - **Type**: List of Any
-  - **Requirements/Conventions**: The value MUST be present when **frame_serialization_format** is not set to linear.
+  - **Requirements/Conventions**: The value MUST be present when :property:`frame_serialization_format` is not set to :val:`"linear"`.
     If a value has not been sampled for a particular frame the value should be set to :val:`null` at the highest possible nesting level.
     In case of `cartesian_site_positions`_, a site that has the value :val:`null` for the x,y and z coordinates means that the site is not in the simulation volume.
     This may be useful for grand canonical simulations where the number of particles in the simulation volume is not constant.